Morbius (film): Future

 In January 2021, Leto said there was potential for Michael to appear alongside the character Blade in a future project, with Mahershala Ali cast in that role for the Marvel Cinematic Universe (MCU).
 That December, in discussing the introduction of the multiverse in Spider-Man: No Way Home (2021), Leto said there was potential for further crossovers with his character in future films.
 Tom Holland expressed interest in seeing his version of Spider-Man from the MCU fighting Michael in the future, while producers Kevin Feige and Amy Pascal confirmed interest in a potential film starring both Leto and Ali.
 In March 2022, Leto also expressed interest in a future film featuring Michael appearing alongside Venom, portrayed by Tom Hardy.
 During CinemaCon 2022, Sony announced numerous Marvel projects.
 Some outlets noted that while Venom: The Last Dance (2024) and Spider-Man: Beyond the Spider-Verse were announced, there was no announcement for a Morbius sequel, leaving the character's future in question.
 In December 2024, it was reported that Kraven the Hunter would be the final film in Sony's Spider-Man Universe, ending any possibility of a sequel to Morbius.
+This seemed to be confirmed as in August 2026, Rothman stated that there aren't any spin-offs in active development.